ibm-cloud-docs/EventStreams/schema_registry.md

 ### Authentication
 {: #authentication}

-As already described, you can authenticate to the schema registry by using an API key.
+As already described, you can authenticate to the Schema Registry by using an API key.
 This is supplied as the password portion of an HTTP basic authentication header.
 Set the username portion of this header to the word “token”.
 It is also possible to grant a bearer token for a system ID or user and supply this as a credential.
 To do this, specify an HTTP header in the format: “Authorization: Bearer $TOKEN” (where $TOKEN is the bearer token), as in the following example.

 ```text
 curl -H "Authorization: Bearer $TOKEN" ...